TheFeNiXCode/eeBOOK/README.md

 # eeBOOK

-eeBOOK is a simple EPUB files reader created from two students from "System and Device Programming" course at Polytechnic of Turin.
+eeBOOK is a simple EPUB files reader created created by two students of the "System and Device Programming" course at Polytechnic of Turin.

 [Go to the Project Thesis](./eeBOOK%20Project%20Thesis.pdf)